bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 36°
-- Breezy
+- Overcast
-- 81% humidity
+- 78% humidity
 - 16 mph wind
-- 0% cloud cover
+- 94% cloud cover
 - 41 AQI 🟩
 - About 3.1 inches of snow on the ground
-- 0.25 inches of snow and 0.08 inches of rain expected in the next 48 hours
+- 0.25 inches of snow and 0.2 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>